-- The accessibility of clinical trial publications is not always reflected in the GPS transparency score and rankings. - The proportion of articles with Creative Commons licensing information readily available also increased from 2017 to 2019. - However, over half of the publications in the 2019 GPS did not provide any Creative Commons licensing information, highlighting the need for a greater focus on transparency and understanding of the different types of licences. - Future work will expand on these analyses to include a wider range of pharma and biotechnology companies and more types of open access publishing.
+- The rate of open access pharma-funded publications is slowly increasing, which may be partly owing to the implementation of policies focusing on research accessibility. - · Substantial variation in the proportion of articles published open access was seen between the pharma companies included in both the 2017 and 2019 GPS data sets.
+This variation is to some extent explained by differences in journal selection criteria and the open access options offered by publishers to pharma companies.6 - The accessibility of clinical trial publications is not always reflected in the GPS transparency score and rankings. - The proportion of articles with Creative Commons licensing information readily available also increased from 2017 to 2019. - However, over half of the publications in the 2019 GPS did not provide any Creative Commons licensing information, highlighting the need for a greater focus on transparency and understanding of the different types of license. - Future work will expand on these analyses to include a wider range of pharma and biotechnology companies and more types of open access publishing.